peskaf/web-app-template/README.md

 ## TODO

-- [x] add certbot to docker-compose and script for auto HTTPS setting
 - [ ] increase overall default security of the app
 - [ ] template for GitHub CI/CD pipeline for upload to production server